br3ndonland/br3ndonland.github.io-jekyll/README.md

 ## Building the site locally

 - [Clone](https://help.github.com/en/articles/cloning-a-repository) (or [fork](https://help.github.com/en/articles/about-forks) then clone) this repo.
 - Install Ruby v2.6+ as explained in the [Jekyll docs](https://jekyllrb.com/docs/installation/) for your operating system (via [rbenv](https://github.com/rbenv/rbenv), for example).
-- Install the Bundler and Jekyll Ruby gems:
-  - Make sure both the installed Ruby version and RubyGems are on your path, as explained in the docs for [Jekyll](https://jekyllrb.com/docs/installation/) and [rbenv](https://github.com/rbenv/rbenv).
-  - Run `gem install bundler jekyll`.
+Bundler should already be installed along with Ruby.
-- Install the site and generate [Gemfile.lock](https://jekyllrb.com/docs/ruby-101/#gemfile): `bundle install`
+- Install the site and generate [Gemfile.lock](https://jekyllrb.com/docs/ruby-101/#gemfile): `bundle install --path vendor/bundle`.
+This installs Ruby gems to _./vendor/bundle_, which avoids having to write to the system RubyGems directory.
 - Serve the site: `bundle exec jekyll serve`
 - View the site in a browser at [localhost:4000](http://localhost:4000).